jose-m-ferreira/backupcisco/README.md

 Copies running-config to the machine by making use of tftp

 How to use:

-write list with cisco switches to a text file with name 'cisco_switches.list' with one switch per line.
+write a list with the ip address of your cisco switches to a text file with name 'cisco_switches.list'  There should be one switch per line.

 running backupcisco.py asks for input: